Bareiss algorithm: Analysis

 During execution of the Bareiss algorithm, every integer that is computed is the determinant of a submatrix of the input matrix.
 This allows, using the Hadamard inequality, to bound the size of these integers.
 Otherwise, the Bareiss algorithm may be viewed as a variant of Gaussian elimination and needs roughly the same number of arithmetic operations.

 It follows that, for an n × n matrix of maximum (absolute) value 2L for each entry, the Bareiss algorithm runs in O(n3) elementary operations with an O(nn/2 2nL) bound on the absolute value of intermediate values needed.
 Its computational complexity is thus O(n5L2 (log(n)2 + L2)) when using elementary arithmetic or O(n4L (log(n) + L) log(log(n) + L))) by using fast multiplication.

+Usage

+The Bareiss algorithm is not commonly used for integer matrices, because multi-modular arithmetic allows a complexity similar to that of the Bareiss algorithm with fast multiplication, and is much simpler to implement.

+On the other hand, the Bareiss algorithm may be used with entries in any integral domain equipped with an exact-division algorithm, and, in particular, for matrices of polynomials.